freifunk-berlin/firmware/README.md

 * one dhcp network for APs and lan (bridged)
 * remove of autoipv6 and use of ULA ipv6 prefixes
 * new primary router target: TP-Link WDR 3500/3600/4300
+* default dns servers:
+  * 85.214.20.141 (FoeBud / Digital Courage)
+  * 213.73.91.35 (CCC Berlin)
+  * 194.150.168.168 (dns.as250.net)

 For questions write a mail to <berlin@berlin.freifunk.net> or come to our weekly meetings.
 If you find bugs please report them at: https://github.com/freifunk-berlin/firmware/issues

+A tutorial on router configuration is available at http://berlin.freifunk.net/participate/howto/.
+Currently only in German.
+We are working on a translation.

 ## Info